stephenlauck/chef-install/README.md

   2. validation key name 'example-validator'
   3. validation key path '/etc/chef/example-validator.pem'
 4. DNS for the Chef server FQDN or the Chef server url in /etc/hosts of the node
-5. The environment set must exist on the Chef server
+5. The environment set in the install command must exist on the Chef server

 ## Install command
 `sudo sh chef-full.sh CHEF_INSTALL_URL CHEF_VERSION ENVIRONMENT`